 Whether due to an injury, illness or disability, it can become difficult for someone to be independent in their occupation and day-to-day activities.
 Occupational therapy assistants assist patients in overcoming these obstacles, helping them develop, recover, and improve skills needed for daily living and working.
-The goal is to teach the tools needed to be successful and happy in their careers and most important life aspirations.
+The goal is to teach tools needed to be successful and happy in ones careers and most important life aspirations.
 Working under the guidance and supervision of occupational therapists, occupational therapy assistants help patients maintain their health and mobility by engaging in purposeful and meaningful activities.

 High School Diploma or GED

 TTI offers this program through its partnership with Eastwick College.
 Any credit or degrees described here are offered through our partner institution.
 TTI is not a college or university and does not offer credit bearing courses or degrees in New York State.